ToniWonKanobi/theoveranalyzed.net/posts/2015/6/17/leaving-squarespace-part-I-getting-started-with-camel.md

 @@ Title=Leaving Squarespace Part I: Getting Started With Camel
-@@ Date=2015-06-17T17:02:00
+@@ Date=2015-06-17T17:02:00+00:00
 @@ Description=Getting Camel setup required some command-line hackery, as well as lots of help from Casey Liss and Roger Stringer.
-@@ Tags=Camel, Leaving Squarespace, TheOverAnalyzed, TheOverAnalyzed 3.0, meta
+@@ Tags=Camel, Leaving Squarespace, TheOverAnalyzed, TheOverAnalyzed 3.0
 @@ Image=http://d.pr/i/1go0O+

 <div class="topstory">This is Part I of my series entitled <a href="http://www.theoveranalyzed.net/tags/Leaving%20Squarespace">Leaving Squarespace</a>.
 Note that much of this post (and future posts) was made possible due to <a href="https://twitter.com/freekrai">Roger Stringer</a>.
 Check out his Camel installation guide found <a href="http://www.sitepoint.com/deploying-camel-js-blog-heroku/">here</a>.
 Because I wasn't a master at the command line before Camel -- I'm still not -- and because you may not be a command line master yourself, I thought it would be useful to detail a step-by-step procedure on how I got Camel working on my local machine.
 Note that this post will not discuss the actual deployment of the site to Heroku.
 That comes later.